jonnonz1/nz-statute-book/acts/public/2013/inquiries-act-2013.md

 ### 24 Service of summons to witnesses
 (1) Unless a witness has consented to service by another means, a summons must be served personally on that witness by delivering a sealed copy of the summons to the witness not later than 24 hours before the witness must attend the inquiry.
-(2) Despite subsection (1), an inquiry may direct substituted service in accordance with the High Court Rules.
+(2) Despite subsection (1), an inquiry may direct substituted service in accordance with the High Court Rules 2016.

 ### 25 Expenses of witnesses and other participants
 (1) Persons summoned to attend an inquiry as witnesses are entitled to be paid for their reasonable costs and travelling expenses, at the level determined by the inquiry.